 Health Professions (PhD)

 The PhD in health professions education program prepares students to train the next generation of health care professionals.
-Our program is hybrid, taught online, for the first year, and then onsite, allowing you to plan your classes around your schedule.
+Our program is mostly online, with two short residencies as part of the dissertation process.
 You'll graduate with a PhD prepared to work in higher education and health care.
 Learn more about the PhD program.

 How to Apply

-Applicants must have a Master's degree or higher academic degree in a health professions specialty from a regionally accredited US post-secondary institution.
-Practical experience within the healthcare arena within the past three years is also required.
+Applicants must have a Master's degree or higher academic degree in public health or in a clinical discipline from an accredited US institution.
+Applicants need to have practical experience in their field within the past three years, and have current licensure if relevant.
 An overall GPA of 3.0 in undergraduate and graduate studies is also required.

 NOTE: You will earn the CAGS (Certificate in Advanced Graduate Study) in Health Professions Education, in addition to the Ph.D. in Health Professions Education.
 Acceptance and completion of both programs is required in order to receive both the certificate and Ph.D.